-99 This is what the Panel recommended in its report - that the Minister 'should retain the ongoing responsibility for monitoring and enforcing acoustic conditions'.50 The phrase 'to the satisfaction of the Minister' is a form of words that appears in s 97H(a) of the Planning Act, and indicates that the Minister is to be the responsible authority for monitoring and enforcing compliance with condition 19.
+This is what the Panel recommended in its report - that the Minister 'should retain the ongoing responsibility for monitoring and enforcing acoustic conditions'.
+The phrase 'to the satisfaction of the Minister' is a form of words that appears in s 97H(a) of the Planning Act, and indicates that the Minister is to be the responsible authority for monitoring and enforcing compliance with condition 19.

 100 However, the phrase does not have the effect contended for by Bald Hills, that it is the Minister and only the Minister who can determine whether the wind farm is operating in compliance with condition 19.
 That interpretation would be repugnant to the enforcement framework provided in the Planning Act.
-It is for the Tribunal, not the
+It is for the Tribunal, not the Minister, to determine whether to make an enforcement order in accordance with

-49 Condition 29 of the permit.
+&lt;sup>49 Condition 29 of the permit.